joenandez/codename_slashflow/README.md

 - **Build trust gradually**: Use code reviews to understand what AI agents do well vs. where you need oversight
 - **Leverage AI memory**: Session logs mean you never lose context - even across weeks or months

+## Troubleshooting

+### Agent Not Following Command Instructions

+**Problem**: The AI agent doesn't follow the specific workflow command instructions or seems to ignore the command prompt.

+**Solution**: Simply nudge the agent by explicitly naming the command you want it to follow.

+**Examples**:
+- "Please follow the `/new_task` command to create a new task"
+- "Use the `/resume_task` workflow to continue where we left off"
+- "Run the `/code_review` command to review the current code"
+- "Follow the `/session_handoff` process to document this session"

+**Why this works**: Explicitly naming the command helps the agent focus on the specific workflow instructions rather than generic responses.

+### Docs not being created where I like

+Your project structure may have a specific approach to documentation.
+Now that you have the commands, you are welcome to adjust them!
+Just search for docs/active_task and replace all with the path to your docs directory.

 ## Contributing

 This workflow is designed to be: